There are a few things you should consider when studying for a degree whilst working full-time.

 Working and studying at the same time is full of challenges

 Let’s not talk about all the challenges in detail again.
 You know and probably experience most of them.
 For example there is limited time, too many pages to cover, online lectures to take, exam preparation, and many more things limiting you to study properly.

 Fortunately there are 3 things you can do to combat all the challenges accompanying studying while working.
 These are improving your study skills, planning your study time, and taking advantage of every moment you can to study.

 Plan your study time

-Also schedule your “down time”, that is the time you would normally don’t do anything else.
+Also, schedule your “down time”, which is the time you would normally don’t do anything else.
 I did this by studying early in the morning.
 Using the first 30 or 60 minutes of your day is a great solution for studying more.
 The other people in the house are still sleeping.
 You can study without getting distracted.

 The beauty is that you start your day strong!
 Even if you don’t study during the rest of the day, you still can say you studied!

 Think back to when you were in school.
 Did you learn to read smarter (not only faster)?
 Did you learn to take good and clear notes?
 Were you introduced to memorization tactics?
 I guess you never did anything like this…

 And did you learn any of these very important skills after you left school?
 Or was there not really a need for you to do so?

 Since you are studying now while working, or you plan to do this… study skills are important.
 Fortunately, these skills will also help you in other areas of your life.
 We live in an information rich society.
 The skills to manage your information is crucial!